e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the offending field with the names or types in hand, collected, mirroring linearization's `TapResolution`); a permuted spelling is none of these ([§14.7](#147-the-trim-problem-namedtuple-decisions-declared-reads-named-residuals)).
+An *empty* one is none of them either: `TrimProblem(guess = (;), …)` is
+legal, not `TrimProblemInvalid`.
+With zero decision variables the solver is bypassed outright — nothing to pack, no seeded activation, no backend call — and the service simply evaluates the residuals once at the baseline, the ordinary box test deciding `converged` and the commit as usual.
+The degenerate problem is the "is this operating point an equilibrium?" probe: evaluate this condition's equations and report, useful in its own right and free.

 **The AD obligation, scoped.** The default formulation requires `Dual` genericity of exactly: the continuous output-stage chains and `f`, plus the